QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/coap.md

 This needs to be done before you can set headers or options or send or receive data.

 > [!WARNING]
-> profile **1** is reserved for BlueCherry and will not be ussable when it is enabled
+> Profile **1** is reserved for BlueCherry and will not be ussable when it is enabled

 #### Example